rnmapbox/maps/API.md

 ## Offline

-There are 3 main methods for interacting with the offline API:
+There are 5 main methods for interacting with the offline API:
 * `Mapbox.addOfflinePackForRegion`: Creates an offline pack
 * `Mapbox.getOfflinePacks`: Returns an array of all offline packs on the device
 * `Mapbox.removeOfflinePack`: Removes a single pack
+* `Mapbox.suspendOfflinePack`: Pauses a single pack's download
+* `Mapbox.resumeOfflinePack`: Resumes download of a single pack

 Before using them, don't forget to set an access token with `Mapbox.setAccessToken(accessToken)`